Pnav22/SIR-Disease-Spread-Model/README.md

 >  This project includes AI-assisted content.
 Some images were generated using AI tools (Chatgpt), and portions of the code were reviewed or optimized with the help of AI (ChatGPT).
 All outputs have been manually tested and validated.

----
-## License

-This project is open source and available under the [MIT License].